Let’s face it, the world is changing faster than a politician’s soul on the highway to hell.

 Selling is inevitable.
 It’s the lifeline of every company.
 That’s why they’re always hiring sales people.

-Even if you decide to start a business, you’ll still have to do some form of selling.
+Even if you decide to quit your job and become an entrepreneur, you’ll still have to do some form of selling.

 The reality is, this skill will always be in high demand.
 So if you can learn how to sell, you’ll never have to worry about making money.